a-levra/aLeuleu/README.md

 - **Environment Variables**: Manage and utilize environment variables.
 - **Built-in Commands**: Implement built-in commands like `cd`, `echo`, `env`, `exit`, and more.
 - **Signal Handling**: Handle signals gracefully.

+# Next project : basic ELF Virus

+ELF is the binary format for Linux ( it's PE for Windows, Mach-o for mac).

+## Features
+- Infect an ELF file,
+- Add a payload as a sections,
+- Change entry point,
+- Cypher the added payload section,
+- Cecypher and execute the payload at runtime
+- Once payload executed, launch the original binary gracefully

+And then we will move on on metamorphic viruses ...

 The sun is shining behind every clouds ! 🌞 It's a good life.